acl-services/paprika/README.md

 import React from "react";
 import Button from "@paprika/button";

-export default <Button>Hello</Button>;
+export default () => <Button>Hello</Button>;
 ```

 ## Contributors guide

-We welcome anyone to contribute to paprika by submitting a pull request, filing a bug report or asking for a feature request.
+We welcome anyone to contribute to paprika by submitting a pull request, filing a bug report or making a feature request.
 For more information please check out our [contributing guidelines](https://github.com/acl-services/paprika/wiki/Contributing-Guidelines) wiki page.

 ### How to run paprika locally